 We can tell others about all of our boundaries and personal limits, but if we don’t follow through with the consequences of a crossed boundary, then we’re not really teaching others how to treat us.

-Setting boundaries is a must if you want to enjoy your life, have self-respect, maintain a healthy relationship with yourself and others, and use your energy for your personal growth and development rather than for the sole benefit of others.
+Setting boundaries is a must to steer clear of toxic relationships, if you want to enjoy your life, have self-respect, maintain a healthy relationship with yourself and others, and use your energy for your personal growth and development rather than for the sole benefit of others.